timescale/docs/use-timescale/troubleshoot-timescaledb.md

 ### Cannot compress chunk

-You might see this error message when trying to compress a chunk if the ACL for the compressed hypertable is corrupt.
+You might see this error message when trying to compress a chunk if the ACL for the compressed hypertable is corrupt:

 ```sql
 tsdb=> SELECT compress_chunk('_timescaledb_internal._hyper_65_587239_chunk');